TomJamesDuffy/CV/README.md

 [Projects](#projects) | [Skills](#skills) | [Education](#education) | [Experience](#experience) | [Hobbies and Interests](#hobbies-and-interests)

-I am a driven and ambitious **Full Stack Junior Developer**, looking for a role where I can consolidate and extend my programming knowledge, while also gaining exposure to new technologies.
+I am a driven and ambitious **Full Stack Developer**, looking for a role where I can consolidate and extend my programming knowledge, while also gaining exposure to new technologies.

 After graduating from The University of Nottingham with an MSc in IT Management, I spent four years working for PwC in the Risk Assurance department.
 This gave me exposure to a range of business' as well as enabling me to become a chartered accountant.
 On completion of my qualification, I decided to redirect my career and was accepted into Makers Academy - a discerning development bootcamp.